AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_02.md

 - Group properties with members (capture all groups)
 - NTFS permissions dialog (NTFS capture)

+- 🔐 Assign NTFS Permissions to AD Groups
+🎯 Objective
+Control access to shared folders based on group membership using NTFS permissions.

+📁 Steps
+Create or select a shared folder on your file server
+Example: D:\SharedFolders\IT-Docs

+Right-click the folder ➔ click Properties

+Go to the Security tab (this is for NTFS permissions)

+Click Edit… ➔ then Add…

+Enter the name of your Active Directory group
+Example: IT-Admins or IT-Users

+Select the group ➔ check the permissions to assign:

+Read

+Modify

+Full control (for admins)

+Click OK to apply

+📝 Important Note
+NTFS permissions apply at the file system level (even if accessed locally on the server).

+Share permissions (from the "Sharing" tab) apply only via network access (e.g., \\Server\Share).

+The effective permission = the most restrictive combination of both NTFS + Share.

+✅ Best Practice
+Always use Active Directory groups to assign permissions, never individual users.

+Store your groups in the Groups OU for clarity and good practice.

 ---

 ## 🔄 Step 5: **Password Resets & Account Unlock**